 If you have pockets deep enough to invest in a total VR experience, consider the Valve Index VR Kit.
 In addition to the two base stations, two controllers and the headset, you get all the appropriate power cables for tethering to your PC.
 (Valve also includes a pair of wall mounts for the base stations.)

-With buttery-smooth frame rates of up to 144Hz, you can enjoy all sorts of PC-powered VR titles, like Elite Dangerous, Beat Saber, and Project Cars 2.
+With buttery-smooth frame rates of up to 144Hz, you can enjoy all sorts of PC-powered VR titles, like Elite Dangerous, Beat Saber, Fallout VR, and Project Cars 2.
 The speakers produce surprisingly clear audio, too, with plenty of volume.
-Because they hover away from your head, you can still hear surrounding noises (like someone calling your name) without those ambient sounds impeding your immersion.
+Because they hover away from your head, you can still hear surrounding noises (like someone calling your name) without pesky ambient sounds impeding your immersion.

 As opposed to AMOLED displays, which produce excellent contrast and deep blacks, the Valve Index features ultra-low persistence LCDs, which require backlighting to function.
 Nevertheless, these LCD panels can take advantage of RGB subpixel arrays to improve image sharpness and eliminate screen door effect.